Breaking down what "I have nothing to wear" actually means for your nervous-system.

 Pause before you dress.

-Stand still for a moment before opening your wardrobe.
 Let the day arrive before you decide who you need to be within it.

 Place your hand on your body.

 Rest your hand gently on your chest, your abdomen, or anywhere that feels neutral and steady.
-This is not about performance; it is about contact.

 Allow your breath to settle your nervous system.
 Notice where you feel open, where you feel contracted, and where you feel indifferent.